-When Alex Tew launched PopJam, a social media platform, he saw news on the TV where a journalist threw a shoe over President Bush.
-He and his team quickly made a short Flash game where you can throw a shoe over president Bush.
-With that game and message only, he managed to build a database of a few hundred thousand people and 9 millions visits to his website.
+When Alex Tew launched PopJam, a social media platform, he saw the news on the TV where a journalist threw a shoe over President Bush.
+He and his team quickly made a short Flash game where you can throw a shoe over President Bush.
+With that game and message only, he managed to build a database of a few hundred thousand people and 9 million visits to his website.

-However, there is a saying “Never put all your eggs in one basket” so beside this strategy I would also focus on one or two strategies that are more traditional.
+However, there is a saying, “Never put all your eggs in one basket,” so besides this strategy, I would also focus on one or two strategies that are more traditional.
 Like content marketing/SEO and affiliate marketing.
 So that you don’t depend on a single channel.

-If we are talking about a subscription app, this can be from a couple of cents, 1$ per month to $50.
+If we are talking about a subscription app, this can be from 1$ per month to $50.
 You need to find that sweet spot where people are not finding it quite expensive, but neither very cheap, so that they consider a deal too good to be true.

 Learning how to create an app and make money is definitely a journey.
-From choosing a niche, to analyzing the market, choosing a pricing strategy, actual development of the app and future fine tunes and adjustments.
-Sometimes this can be overwhelming, but with the right team and vision everything is achievable.
-Just make sure you have the right timing for it by following the most driving signals from the global market.
-Be sure to gather the right people in the right place, because they will be the ones that will help you implement your strategy.
+From choosing a niche to analyzing the market, choosing a pricing strategy, the actual development of the app, and future fine tunes and adjustments.
+Sometimes this can be overwhelming, but with the right team and vision, everything is achievable.
+Just ensure you have the right timing for it by following the most driving signals from the global market.
+Be sure to gather the right people in the right place because they will be the ones that will help you implement your strategy.